 I spent multiple weekends camping at Wee Jasper as a child, and this remote camping reserve is still a popular destination, including with dog owners thanks to being a dog-friendly campsite.

-The Wee Jasper Reserves Trust operates four “primitive” camping reserves, with the Billy Grace Reserve the main site, including the location of their office and a kiosk – handy when the closest town is a long drive away!
+There are four separate “primitive” camping reserves at Wee Jasper, with the Billy Grace Reserve the main site, including the location of the office and a kiosk – handy when the closest town is a long drive away!

-While there are no powered sites, hot showers, flushing toilets, potable water, BBQs and even a playground are provided at Billy Grace Reserve.
+There are no powered sites, only unpowered sites.
+There’s also hot showers, flushing toilets, potable water, BBQs and even a playground at Billy Grace Reserve.
 The campsite is also next to a wonderful river, great for swimming, kayaking and fishing.

-After an afternoon spent driving through the spectacular scenery of the Snowy Mountains (unfortunately without the option of stopping along much of the route due to national park), we drove through the small town of Khancoban and after 20 minutes drive pulled up for the night at the Murray River Reserve.
+After an afternoon spent driving through the spectacular scenery of the Snowy Mountains (unfortunately without the option of stopping along much of the route due to national park), we drove through the small town of Khancoban and after 20 minutes drive pulled up for the night at the Towong Reserve, a free camping site.

 This reserve is located right on the NSW edge of the Murray River, in the rural locale of Bringenbong.
 It’s next to Towong Road and just across the bridge from the small hamlet of Towong in Victoria.
 (Don’t mistake it with the reserve next to the Bringenbrong Bridge further upstream.)